mheberger/upstream-delineator/README.md

 ```
 This script uses the latest versions of Python packages circa April 2024.

+Make sure that you have the correct version of numpy.
+The `pysheds v0.4` library
+is *not* compatible with numpy v2.0.

 ## Install GraphViz

 If you want the scripts to make diagrams of your river network, you will need